Mr Lucien Wong, SC

 Mr Yee was appointed the Solicitor-General on 1 February 2014 and assumed office as Deputy Attorney-General on 14 January 2017.

-Mr Tai Wei Shyong obtained his undergraduate law degree from the University of Oxford, where he also obtained the postgraduate degree of Bachelor of Civil Law.
+Mr Tai Wei Shyong, SC, obtained his undergraduate law degree from the University of Oxford, where he also obtained the postgraduate degree of Bachelor of Civil Law.
 He trained and qualified in London as a solicitor with an international law firm, and is called to the New York Bar.

 He joined the Singapore Legal Service in 1999 as a Justices’ Law Clerk.
 He later served as a Deputy Public Prosecutor, and Assistant Registrar of the Supreme Court.
 He was appointed Chief Prosecutor in the Attorney-General’s Chambers in 2013.
 In addition, he has held a number of appointments in the Singapore Public Service, including Deputy Secretary of the Ministry of Home Affairs.